 Professional Learning Model: Teaching Students the Critical Thinking Skills Sought By Employers in the Workplace

-- by: Gail Whitaker, DM, University Director of Business and Management Graduate Programs
+- by: Gail Whitaker, DM, Former University Dean of Business and Management

 How prepared are students to “connect the dots” between issues they’ll encounter on the job and the variety of options for solving them?